tfrce/project-megaphone/README.md

 # Help Us Rally Against Mass Surveillance

-Saturday October 26th is the 12th anniversary of the PATRIOT Act, one of the main laws that is being used by the government to surveil millions of people in the US and abroad.
+Saturday October 26th is the 12th anniversary of the PATRIOT Act, one of the laws the US government is using to justify its surveillance millions in the US and abroad.

 The EFF, ACLU, Fight for the Future, and dozens of other public advocacy groups are planning a rally in Washington, DC under the StopWatching.us coalition name to protest mass surveillance.

 We've spent countless hours organizing buses to transport people from nearby cities, assembled a great lineup of speakers, and filed all the relevant permits.